Are you going to take out a payday loan?

 Opt for a life insurance policy loan

-If you own a life insurance policy which has a cash value component, you can take out a loan against that policy!
+If you own a life insurance policy that has a cash value component, you can take out a loan against that policy!

 - No credit check required once you have built the cash value in the policy